marcmengel/data_dispatcher/docs/ui.rst

 Logging in
 ~~~~~~~~~~

 Before using Data Dispatcher UI, the user needs to log in.
-Logging in essentially means obraining an authentication/authorization token from
+Logging in essentially means obtaining an authentication/authorization token from
 the token issuer and storing it in local file system for use by the Data Dispatcher UI commands.

 Currently, Data Dispatcher supports 3 modes of authentication: